elastic/logstash-forwarder/README.md

         $ sudo gem install fpm

-2. Ensure you have outging FTP access to download OpenSS from `ftp.openssl.org`.
+2. Ensure you have outging FTP access to download OpenSSL from `ftp.openssl.org`.

 3. Compile lumberback